Data Quality Metric Library

 |

-The percentage of the sealed network length, based on carriageway sections, with a latest roughness reading less than 2.5 years old at the end of the reported financial year.
+The percentage of the sealed network length, based on carriageway sections, with a latest roughness reading less than three years old at the end of the reported financial year.

 Metric Purpose

-Confirm that sealed network has recent roughness data.
+Confirm that the sealed network has recent roughness data.

 Consequence of Poor Quality Data

-Out of date data being used to report LoS achieved, other key statistics, effectiveness of investment, or network performance.
+Out of date data is likely to result in poor reporting of LoS achieved, other key statistics, effectiveness of investment, and network performance.

-Incorrect/out of date reporting of STE and average/median roughness values in ONRC Amenity Performance Measure results.
+This can also lead to incorrect/out of date reporting of STE and average/median roughness values in ONRC and ONF Amenity Performance Measure results.

 Changes for 2019/20: